-The Cumbria Commissioner Fire and Rescue Authority (CCFRA) is required to approve an annual Treasury Management Strategy Statement in accordance with the CIPFA Code of Practice on Treasury Management, which also incorporates an Investment Strategy as required by the Local Government Act 2003 and which is prepared in accordance with the Department for Levelling Up, Housing and Communities (DLUHC) Investment Guidance 2018 (previously MHCLG).
+The Cumbria Commissioner Fire and Rescue Authority (CCFRA) is required to approve an annual Treasury Management Strategy Statement in accordance with the CIPFA Code of Practice on Treasury Management, which also incorporates an Investment Strategy as required by the Local Government Act 2003 and which is prepared in accordance with the Ministry of Housing, Communities and Local Government's Investment Guidance 2018 (MHCLG).
 Together, these cover the financing and investment strategy for the forthcoming financial year.
-The Cumbria Commissioner Fire and Rescue Authority (CCFRA) was established formally on the 1 April 2023 when it decoupled from Cumbria County Council, comparative figures for 2022/23 are therefore not available.